mikaelivarsson/korsord/README.md

 this will create <inputfile>.svg and <inputfile_facit>.svg. _facit contains the solution as well, the ordinary .svg only contains the clues and decorations.

 see example helper.txt, help_facit.svg and helper.svg for available input commands.
+For a proper example of a complete crossword see pumpkryss_1*

+To look correct the font https://font.download/font/dom-casual-d should be installed on your system.